carl-razorfish/sandbox/README.markdown

 Request Handlers
 ----------------

-There are 2 request handlers, Mashup and Rest API
+There are 2 request handlers, Mashup and RestAPI

 1. Mashup
  Accepts any context path as the single HTTP GET Request argument